There is something magical about a white garden. It has a freshness and purity that is difficult to achieve with other colours.

 White planting schemes look chic and elegant without being boring.
 There is no risk of clashing colours or plants that don’t ‘go’.

-The simplicity allows you to focus on more complex design ideas and structure.
-To achieve this, you’ll want to incorporate blooms with different shapes, texture, and emphasising height, to bring your white garden to life.
-Here are ten of my favourite varieties that you could include:
+This simplicity allows you to achieve more complex design ideas and structure by incorporating plants with different shapes and leaf texture, emphasising height, to bring your white garden to life.

 Orlaya grandiflora (white laceflower)